 The sunny days, cooler nights, and Mother Nature’s dazzling display make the fall a perfect season to meander up the Old Mission Peninsula.
 Stretching 19 miles north out into Grand Traverse Bay, and only four miles wide at the broadest point, Old Mission Peninsula is a breathtaking travel destination!
 Take in the frenzy of fall color and do a little wine tasting along the wine trail.
 Did we mention there are nine distinct wineries to visit?

-We’ve asked the experts from the Wineries of Old Mission Peninsula for advice on how best to enjoy a fall wine tasting tour.
+We’ve asked the experts from the Old Mission Peninsula Wine Trail for advice on how best to enjoy a fall wine tasting tour.
 Here are their tips:

 Plan a mid-week trip